TomasKucma/BIN-proj/README.md

 ## TODO

-  - ? reorder bits in inputs/outputs
   - ? clean-up output and remove (or move into macro) debug
-  - extend the functionality beyond basic cgp
-  - documentation with statistical evaluation
+  - statistical evaluation and prep presentation